Videos

 Before Shooting:

-- Keep it Concise: Keep your videos short and to the point.
+- Be concise: Keep your videos short and to the point.
+You should pick one topic; only talk about one thing at a time.

 After Shooting